Cutting Red Tape

 Streamlined post-secondary program approval processes: Eliminated unnecessary application requirements, enabling post-secondary institutions to undertake independent reviews and improve turnaround times for program approvals to give post-secondary institutions more flexibility to develop new and innovative programs that respond to student and labour market needs.

-Skilled Trades and Apprenticeship Education Act: Helped address labour shortages in the skilled trades, and positioned the trades for future growth by making it easier for Albertans to gain employable skills in a wider variety of sectors.
+Skilled Trades and Apprenticeship Education Act: Helped address labour shortages in the skilled trades and positioned the trades for future growth by making it easier for Albertans to gain employable skills in a wider variety of sectors.

 Drove financial innovation: Introduced a “regulatory sandbox” to allow financial technology companies to test new, innovative products without having to immediately comply with all regulatory requirements.
 Alberta was the first province to establish a sandbox of this kind, continuing to provide a strong incentive for new and existing technology companies to operate in the province.

-Responding to feedback
+Responding to Albertans

 What Albertans say

-It has been very satisfying seeing how in just 2 short years, the Agriculture, Food and Bio-Industrial Panel has seen nearly 70% of the recommendations for red tape reduction be either fully completed or are nearly complete.
+It has been very satisfying seeing how in just two short years, the Agriculture, Food and Bio-Industrial Panel has seen nearly 70% of the recommendations for red tape reduction be either fully completed or are nearly complete.
 This is saving our industry in both time and money.”

 – Cherie Copithorne-Barnes, CEO, CL Ranches Ltd.